primate-sh/.github/profile/README.md

 ### What we do

 - **Visual QA on every PR** — Primate catches UI bugs before they reach production
-- **Right in your PR** — findings post as a comment, screenshots and all, dashboards, logs, etc all come secondary
+- **Right in your PR** — findings post as a comment with screenshots.
+Dashboards, logs, etc all come secondary
 - **API & auth mocking** — an agent figures out what your app's API calls do and mocks them, auth included, so any page gets tested with nothing connected
 - **Multi-viewport coverage** — desktop, tablet, and mobile, all checked before merge